 At Flatirons Recovery, clients will engage in a weekly, 1-hour individual therapy session in order to develop more insight into the habitual patterns that have influenced their substance use disorder, as well as to develop more ability to take appropriate action to begin the healing process.

-Topics that may be addressed during individual sessions at Flatirons Recovery include:
+Topics that may be addressed during individual sessions of the therapeutic modalities at Flatirons Recovery include:

 - Healing trauma (EMDR)